mjcowley/Astro_Code/ZFOURGE-RestFrame-UVJ/README.md

 ## Key Features

-- **Data Retrieval**: Query multiple Vizier catalogs (rest-frame fluxes, stellar mass, redshift, and sSFR) for galaxies in the **COSMOS** field.
+- **Data Retrieval** - Query multiple Vizier catalogs (rest-frame fluxes, stellar mass, redshift, and sSFR) for galaxies in the **COSMOS** field.
-- **UVJ Diagram**: Plot the rest-frame U-V vs V-J colours to classify galaxies as star-forming, quiescent, or dusty.
+- **UVJ Diagram** - Plot the rest-frame U-V vs V-J colours to classify galaxies as star-forming, quiescent, or dusty.
-- **sSFR Analysis**: Colour galaxies on the UVJ diagram based on their specific star formation rate (sSFR), allowing for a more detailed classification.
+- **sSFR Analysis** - Colour galaxies on the UVJ diagram based on their specific star formation rate (sSFR), allowing for a more detailed classification.
-- **Data Filtering**: Apply filters to select galaxies within a specific redshift range (0.5 < z < 3.5) and stellar mass (lmass > 10).
+- **Data Filtering** - Apply filters to select galaxies within a specific redshift range (0.5 < z < 3.5) and stellar mass (lmass > 10).
-- **Data Masking**: Mask the data using the "use" flag to ensure you are working with a standard selection of galaxies.
+- **Data Masking** - Mask the data using the "use" flag to ensure you are working with a standard selection of galaxies.

 ## Files

-1. **UVJ_Diagram_Analysis.ipynb**: Jupyter notebook containing the full code for querying, processing, and visualising the data, as well as generating the UVJ diagram.
+1. **UVJ_Diagram_Analysis.ipynb** - Jupyter notebook containing the full code for querying, processing, and visualising the data, as well as generating the UVJ diagram.

 ## Requirements